AqwamCreates/DataPredict-Neural/docs/API/CostFunctions/BaseCostFunction.md

 # [API Reference](../../API.md) - [CostFunctions](../CostFunctions.md) - BaseCostFunction

-BaseOptimizer is a base for all optimizers.
+BaseCostFunction is a base for all optimizers.

 ## Constructors